 Scroll down for pictures & click on the advocacy, member benefits and supervision-related dropdowns for more information.

-Developing a new section in our member portal to assist members with frequently asked questions on Ethics and Standards of Practice that will be aligned with the newest version of our Code of Ethics and Standards of Practice, due to be published soon.
+Continuing work on a new section in our member portal to assist members with frequently asked questions on Ethics and Standards of Practice that will be aligned with the newest version of our Code of Ethics and Standards of Practice, due to be published soon.

-Addition of National Office team members to support a steadily increasing membership.
-We are now at 7000+ members!
+Steadily increasing membership.
+We are now at 7500+ members!

-Increased our coverage & secured lower rates in terms of professional liability insurance through BMS Canada Risk Services Ltd (BMS Group) to give members access to higher limits and enhanced coverage at no additional cost.
+Increased our coverage & secured lower rates in terms of professional liability insurance through BMS Canada Risk Services Ltd (BMS Group) to give more members access to higher limits and enhanced coverage at a lower or no additional cost.